Nicolae Crevedia: Wartime rise and postwar sidelining

-Although a fascist, Crevedia was spared during the first purge of the Writers' Society that followed the August 1944 Coup.
+Although a fascist, Crevedia was spared during the first purge of the Writers' Society that followed Antonescu's ouster in August 1944.
+He was reportedly stranded in Bulgaria after the anti-fascist coup of September 9.
+In October, the reemerging Dreptatea commented on his unwillingness to "return into his motherland", adding: "That man is a press attaché, but here's hoping that the press will no longer be attached to him."
 In July 1945, the Petru Groza government assessed his case and ruled: "From [Crevedia's] articles in Porunca Vremii one can discern a fully antisemitic campaign with incitement and exhortation of the most violent actions.
 With his writing he serviced Hitlerism and fascism, popularizing hooligan, anti-democratic, frames of mind.
 Since Nicolae Crevedia's actively fascist journalism is limited to the year 1939 and given that in later years he stopped putting out such articles, sanction shall be limited to a ban on activities, for no longer than 5 years."
+Caraion contends that Crevedia never risked more serious persecution, since he was recovered as a "minor dignitary" by the Romanian Communist Party, and also as an informant by its secret police, the Securitate.

-Following the establishment of Romanian communist regime in 1948, he found himself shunned from mainstream literature, and continued to write, secretly, poems which explicitly contradicted the guidelines of socialist realism.
-He resorted to informal channels, and, with Virgil Carianopol, Ion Buzdugan and Radu D. Rosetti, began frequenting the literary parties held at Ion Larian Postolache's home, on Dobroteasa Street, Bucharest.
+Following the establishment of Romanian communist regime in 1948, Crevedia found himself shunned from mainstream literature, and continued to write, secretly, poems which explicitly contradicted the guidelines of socialist realism.
+He resorted to informal channels, and, with Carianopol, Ion Buzdugan and Radu D. Rosetti, began frequenting the literary parties held at Ion Larian Postolache's home, on Dobroteasa Street, Bucharest.
 This salon also grouped younger writers, including C. D. Zeletin and Crevedia's own son, Eugen.
 According to one account, Postolache arranged for Crevedia to meet his son: they had been aware of each other, but never actually met, and Crevedia had heard that Barbu was reduced to poverty.
-Barbu became more acceptable to the regime, and published in 1957 his own novel The Pit, part of which fictionalizes Crevedia's youth.
-According to a persistent rumor, the whole book was actually ghostwritten by Crevedia.
+As noted by Ciachir, "the regime was aware that Barbu was the natural son of Nicolae Crevedia (Cristev [sic]), the nationalist writer and newspaperman, a former editor at Porunca Vremii and a godson of Nichifor Crainic's."
+The notoriety was such that Zaharia Stancu of the Writers' Union "only referred [to Barbu] as 'Crevedia'."